Here’s How Gig Workers, Freelancers Can Get Unemployment Amid Coronavirus

 The CARES Act provides emergency relief to workers who have “fallen through the cracks” of typical unemployment insurance programs, says Lawrence Mishel, a senior labor-market economist who studies the gig economy at the Economic Policy Institute, a pro-labor think tank.

 “[The CARES Act] is huge because otherwise they would get no income support from the unemployment insurance system because their employers have told them they’re self employed and they’re on their own,” Mishel said in an interview with The Penny Hoarder.

 How the CARES Act Helps Gig Workers

 The CARES Act extends Pandemic Unemployment Assistance to those who don’t typically qualify for unemployment insurance programs.
-Under PUA, those who qualify will receive half of their state’s average weekly unemployment insurance payment plus a $600 weekly supplement from the federal government, for up to four months.
+Under PUA, those who qualify will receive half of their state’s average weekly unemployment insurance payment plus a $600 weekly supplement from the federal government, for up to four months – or until July 31.
 The act also extends each state’s unemployment program by 13 weeks, for a maximum of 39 weeks.